-The two major upsides to shoulder season travel are 1) Inexpensive holidays that don’t feel cheap and 2) Shoulder season automatically means less tourists.
+The two major upsides to shoulder season travel are 1) Inexpensive holidays that don’t feel cheap and 2) Shoulder season automatically means fewer tourists.
 So in short, you get a rich travel experience for a much more affordable price.
-The weather is also not as hot or as cold as it would be in peak summer season.
+The weather is also not as hot or as cold as it would be in the peak season.
 So, the locals are still in town and the sights are not swamped by tourists and the lesser demand means cheaper everything.

-Because peak seasons are always the more popular time to travel.
+MOstly due to the fact that peak seasons are always the more popular time to travel.
 It’s a common misconception that travelling outside of peak season is not as ideal or rewarding.
 We’re here to tell you that peak season is not the only season to travel.

 Yes.
 It depends largely on the location of the country and the continent.
 Shoulder season falls roughly two months before or after peak season – which might be summer or winter depending on the country and region.
-The in-between seasons are rarely peak season, unless there are specific attractions like festivals, spring blossoms or other main sport or cultural events.
+The in-between seasons are rarely peak season unless there are specific attractions like festivals, spring blossoms or other main sport or cultural events.

 In more ways than one!
 You can read this blog for more info on how it saves you money.

 Simply time.
 There’s definitely a perk to not waiting for a scoop of gelato, or having Sistine chapel all to yourself for just a moment.
 Public transport is a breeze and you get more attentive service in restaurants and hotels.
 Some people like the buzz of crowds in peak seasons, some people don’t – different traveller, different experience.
-That’s why we have tours departing all year round.
+That’s why we have tours departing all year round!